sandy2864/sandy2864/README.md

-### Hey there, I'm Sandeep - aka [Sandy][website] 👋
+# Hey there, I'm Sandeep - aka [Sandy][website] 👋

+## I'm a Competitive Coder,Developer, and Youtuber!!
-### I'm a computer science engineering student.
-My expertise is in the area of responsive & dynamic web design.
+### My expertise is in the area of responsive & dynamic web design.
 With every new line of code I try to make the web unimaginable.

-## I'm a Competitive Coder,Developer, and Youtuber!!

 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun fact: I love to write